Helical Liquids in Semiconductors: Realization of helical edge states

 \subsection{Quantum spin Hall effect in a semiconductor quantum well}

 Among other theoretical proposals~\cite{Sheng:2005,Bernevig:2006b,Murakami:2006,Qi:2006}, a key contribution was made by Bernevig~et~al., who predicted the quantum spin Hall state in a composite quantum well made of HgTe and CdTe~\cite{Bernevig:2006}.
 Owing to its significance, here we review the BHZ model, named after the authors of \cite{Bernevig:2006}.
 It is based on the $k \cdot p$ theory, a standard perturbation theory for semiconductors, based on a restriction onto a few energy bands around the Fermi level.
 The BHZ model is constructed from symmetry considerations for a quasi-two-dimensional quantum well grown along $z$ direction with the in-plane momentum $\hbar {\bf k}=(\hbar k_x, \hbar k_y)$ measured from the $\Gamma$ point (${\bf k} = 0$).
-The BHZ model Hamiltonian takes the following form,